ogait001/academic-profile/_posts/2026-05-01-the-infinite-interior.md

 This is not merely a claim about physical space, though it is consistent with what physics tells us.
 It is an ontological claim: distance is the structural prerequisite of transition.
 Without it, what we call change would be replacement — the annihilation of one state and the instantaneous creation of another, with nothing connecting them.
 That is not change.
 That is discontinuity.
 And discontinuity destroys identity rather than transforming it.

 Time confirms this.
-As established in the prior work — *Does Time Need Me, or Do I Need Time?* — time is the formal condition of ordered change, not a substance in its own right.
+As established in the prior work — [*Does Time need Me, or do I need Time?*](https://oscargaitan.org/philosophy-of-time/ontology/2026/04/10/does-time-need-me-or-do-i-need-time.html) — time is the formal condition of ordered change, not a substance in its own right.
 Time requires matter.
 Matter requires space.
 Space is what gives change its interior — the structured distance across which transition becomes possible rather than merely arbitrary.

 > Space is not where change happens.
 Space is why change can happen at all.